 JYP Entertainment girl group TWICE has received a lot of love from fans since their debut, but they’ve also attracted a fair share of anti-fans as well.

-Try this quiz: QUIZ: Can you match these Kpop albums to its artists?
+Try this quiz: KPOP QUIZ: Can you find our light stick?

 Here’s the official statement from JYP Entertainment, as posted on TWICE’s official fan cafe on JYP Fan’s.

 “As of this Friday, the company has decided to take legal action against all activities on social media and online communities that spread false rumors, sexually harasses members, and/or damages the reputation of TWICE or its members.

 After monitoring things ourselves and receiving numerous reports made by fans, we have kept our eyes on the level of hate comments against TWICE continuously.

 We have recently decided that things have gotten to a level where we can no longer stay silent and decided to enforce this policy in order to protect not only the rights of the members, also to make sure they can carry out their activities in a healthy mental condition.

 Due to many instances of similar online harassment in todays society, the level of punishment applied to these crimes have risen in severity.